TrystanLea/blog/pages/en/monitoring.md

   The last box shows the all time total electricity consumption, heat output and COP.
   <br><br>
   The heat pump dashboard is probably the dashboard I check most often in emoncms.
 Just to check up on how the system is running.
+  <br><br>
+  I've recently started monitoring the space heat and hot water separately in addition to the combined readings.
+It's possible to create multiple instances of the heat pump monitor dashboard and select the separated feeds.
   </div>
   <div class="col2">
     <a href="images/monitoring/heatpump_monitoring_daily.png"><img src="images/monitoring/heatpump_monitoring_daily.png"></a>